PlagueHO/CosmosDB/docs/Get-CosmosDbDocument.md

 ### -ConsistencyLevel
 This is the consistency level override.
 The override must
-be the same or weaker than the accountâ€™s configured consistency level.
+be the same or weaker than the account's configured consistency level.
 Should not be set if Id is set.